 For the safety and comfort of everyone, all patrons entering Liberty Hall are required to wear shoes and shirts.
 A complete list of Prohibited Items follows this FAQ.

 Tickets and Safety for Children

 In general, children under the age of 5 do not require a separate ticket where the child will be sitting on a parent/guardian's lap.
 This does depend on the event/promoter from time to time so it is always best to check in with the box office to be sure.
 Parents/Guardians are solely responsible for the safety of their child.
 Please keep an eye on them at all times and do not allow them to wander too far as there are dangerous areas of the facility not open to the public right around the corner.
-For the health and comfort of your child, complimentary earplugs are available at the door stand.
+For the health and comfort of your child, complimentary earplugs are available for kids at the door stand.
 Even the most subdued of performances can sustain volumes capable of causing hearing damage at length.

 No unattended exterior doors to Liberty Hall may be propped open in any way.
 Keeping the doors closed helps keep an eye on the crowd, helps contain unwanted entry to the building as well as keeping the heat/AC in the building so everyone is comfortable.